Sarah Furuya Coaching Workshops Past and Present

 I regularly run workshops to help people have a better, more truthful experience of life and work.
 If you are interested in finding out more about workshops I can run for your organisation, please get in touch: firstname.lastname@example.org

 Each year I facilitate a couple of workshops at Temple University.
-I have some upcoming in August and another one in December.
+I have one coming up in December.
 The links take you to sign up page.

 Lumina Spark: Communication preferences (Saturday, December 15, 2018)